farr13/sortingVisualizer-project/README.md

 # Sorting Visualizer

-This program is meant to visualize a few sorting algorithms to see in real time the difference in speed on an array of 100 random elements.
+This program is meant to visualize a few sorting algorithms to see in real time the difference in speed on an array of 250 random integer elements.

 ## Getting Started